ariatemplates/editors-tools/ultimate-poc/src/poc/README.md

 Packages:

-* `document`: to handle a document, that is a whole source code
+* `document`: to handle a document, that is what represents a whole source code (somehow analogous to what is usually inside a file)
-* `editors`: to handle edition of a document
+* `editors`: editor view of a document
-* `outline`: to handle the outline view of a document
+* `outline`: outline view of a document
 * `data`: for global data management for the plugin

 Classes: